The term “leaky gut” has gained a lot of attention in recent years.

 Although diet is key to improving gut health, there are plenty of other steps you can take.

 Here are some more ways to improve your gut health:

-- Take a probiotic supplement: Probiotics contain beneficial bacteria that are naturally present in fermented foods.
-Taking a probiotic supplement can improve gut health if you don’t get enough probiotics through your diet (
+- Take a probiotic supplement.
+Probiotics contain beneficial bacteria that are naturally present in fermented foods.
+Taking a probiotic supplement, which you can find online, may improve gut health if you don’t get enough probiotics through your diet (

-- Sleep more: Lack of sleep can cause poor distribution of healthy gut bacteria, possibly resulting in increased intestinal permeability (
+- Sleep more.
+Lack of sleep can cause a poor distribution of healthy gut bacteria, possibly resulting in increased intestinal permeability (

 24, 25, 26).